 The canonical map $\D\to \B_0^\prime$ is an acyclic cofibration.
 Choose a retraction $\B_0^\prime\xrightarrow{\sim} \D$.
 By construction $\D_0^\prime\to \E$ has a $\Lambda$-cell presentation with precisely one $\Lambda$-cell of degree $(s,t)$ less than in the $\Lambda$-cell presentation of $f\colon \D\to \E$.
 Cobase change along $\D_0^\prime\to \B_0^\prime\xrightarrow{\sim} \D$ produces a $\Lambda$-cell presentation for the induced map $\D \to \D_\infty\cup_{\D_0^\prime}\D$.
 The target has the homotopy type of $\E\vee \Sigma^{s+1,t}\unit_\Lambda$ by construction.
 Thus attaching a $\Lambda$-cell of degree $(s+2,t)$ to $\D_\infty\cup_{\D_0^\prime}\D$ via the canonical map produces a motivic spectrum mapping via a weak equivalence to $\E$.
 Hence $\E$ admits a $\Lambda$-cell presentation with precisely one $\Lambda$-cell of degree $(s,t)$ less than $\D\to \D_\infty$ and precisely one $\Lambda$-cell of degree $(s+2,t)$ more than $\D\to \D_\infty$.
 Iterating this procedure finitely many times provides the desired statement. \end{proof}

-Any map $\D\to \E$ of motivic spectra such that $\D$ and $E$ admit $\Lambda$-cell presentations of finite type admits a $\Lambda$-cell presentation of finite type, as one may deduce from applying the simplicial mapping cylinder to it.
+Any map $\D\to \E$ of motivic spectra such that $\D$ and $E$ admit $\Lambda$-cell presentations of finite type acquires a $\Lambda$-cell presentation of finite type, as one deduces from applying the simplicial mapping cylinder.
 Hence Lemma~\ref{lem:presentation-connected} applies to any map of motivic spectra admitting $\Lambda$-cell presentations of finite type.

 Also \cite[Lemma 8]{hu-kriz-ormsby} requires a modification in our context.